okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/ManagingUserCredentials.md

 ### Removing a credential

-To clean up credentials that are no longer needed, the ``Credential/remove()`` method removes the token from storage, and removes the Credential instance from ``Credential/allCredentials``.
+To clean up credentials that are no longer needed, the ``Credential/remove()`` method removes the token from storage, and removes the Credential's ID from ``Credential/allIDs``.